marcelo-rispoli-leal/large-grid-react/README.md

 # large-grid-vite-react

-This project renders a React table displaying name and age for multiple random users generated with @FakerJS as defined in environment variables.
+This project renders a React grid displaying name and age for multiple random users generated with @FakerJS as defined in environment variables.
 The implementation includes filtering capabilities by name or age.

 ## Styling Technique Highlights

 This project demonstrates advanced styling techniques beyond Tailwind CSS with:

-- **Dynamic HSL color generation** - Each cell receives a unique dark background color calculated from the user's random age, ensuring optimal contrast with light text.
+- **Dynamic HSL color generation** - Each cell receives a unique dark background color calculated according the user's random age, ensuring optimal contrast with light text.
 - **Responsive height calculation** - The grid automatically adjusts its maximum height based on viewport dimensions using custom hooks.

 ## Key improvements in this version: